DspreadOrg/qpos/docs/post-transaction.md

 | CANCEL  | 0D        |
 | DELETE  | 0E        |
 | CONFIRM | 0F        |

-3. Send the key coordinate postition.
-The position should contains number(0-9) and function keys(confirm,cancel,delete) and their corresponding top left and bottom right coordinates in the screen.And it should be hexadecimal.​
+**2. Send the key coordinate postition.
+The position should contains number(0-9) and function keys(confirm,cancel,delete) and their corresponding top left and bottom right coordinates in the screen.And it should be hexadecimal.**

 **The format for each key is :**
 ​	2 bytes keyvalue + 2 bytes x-coordinate of the upper left corner +  2 bytes y-coordinate of the upper left corner + 2 bytes x- coordinate of the lower right corner +  2 bytes y- coordinate of the lower right corner